prebid/prebid.github.io/adops/creative-considerations.md

 You can name your creatives whatever makes sense to your organization.
 We recommend names in the following format: Prebid - Type - Size - N. For example, a banner creative using the PUC would be `Prebid - banner - 1x1 - 1`.

-## Creative Modes
+## Display Ad Sizes

-No matter what type of media you’re working with, you need to decide how you’re going to represent the size options in the ad server.
+For display ads, you need to decide how you’re going to represent the size options in the ad server.
 There are three creative size modes:

 - Creatives are all sized 1x1
 - Creatives are sized their actual size
-- Line items are targeted per size
+- Line items are targeted to the size

 ### All Creatives 1x1